 Hannon Library provides resources central to students’ instructional, research, recreational, and general information needs while attending SOU.
-The University recently completed an extensive expansion and renovation of Hannon Library that nearly doubled the size of the building to 123,000 square feet.
+In 2005, the University completed an extensive expansion and renovation of Hannon Library that nearly doubled the size of the building to 123,000 square feet.
 The project upgraded the library’s technological infrastructure and created a beautiful facility that is now the centerpiece of the campus.

 The library’s Learning Commons provides access to a wide array of desktop computing software and electronic information, with expert staff to assist patrons with using these technologies for research, writing, and presentation.
 This area also provides laptops and other equipment for check-out.
 The Writing Center and Math Lab are located in the Learning Commons, making this area central to student learning.

 A well-trained and enthusiastic staff of librarians and paraprofessionals assist students with reference needs, finding electronic and web information resources, interlibrary borrowing, and materials checkout.
 Librarians aid students in developing their research and information evaluation skills, providing specialized instruction on library research in a wide range of classes.
 Subject specialist librarians also offer in-depth research assistance in specific disciplines.